What is Road Rage?

 California Road Rage Crimes

-and misdemeanor, depending on the circumstances:
+from Road Rage incidents, depending on the circumstances:

 Assault with a Deadly Weapon (ADW) / Aggravated Assault [California Penal Code 245(a)(1)] - When a car is used as a weapon it can